discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 maybe be longer, etc. Again, other communities do not use so many international conferences, and they seem to work pretty well.

+## More comments

+I got some feedback on the first version of this post, and here are two things I forgot to mention:

+* One way to relax mandatory attendance without completely removing it is to require that people present their papers on-site at some point.
+For example it could be in the 3 years after publication, and if there are several conferences of similar strength in the field (eg DISC/PODC), one could maybe choose which one to present at.
+Then one could choose the conference place that is closer to her/his place.
+We could call this delayed mandatory attendance.

+* There is one aspect that is not related to climate change, but has to be mentioned to balance the drawbacks of hybrid I mentioned: for some people it is very difficult to get visas to go to conferences, thus having something online is much better for them.

+(Thanks to Joel and Darya, for pointing this out.)